The marketing debate: Should your marketing content be Desire Driven or Problem Driven?

 Problem driven marketing content seals the deal without dwelling on the negative

-Sure, desire-driven content might get them dreaming, but it’s the problem-driven content that seals the deal.
-After all, think about it – when was the last time you shelled out your hard-earned cash for a service you didn’t really need or want?
+Sure, desire-driven content gets them dreaming, but problem-driven content gets them buying.
+After all, think about it – when was the last time you spent money for a service you didn’t need or want?
 It’s the problems, the challenges, the headaches that drive us to open our wallets.
 Your customers are no different.

-To make those dollars rain in, you’ve got to show them you understand their pain points and have the solution they’ve been searching for.
-Your product or service swoops in, saves the day, and leaves your customer feeling like a million bucks.
-So, while desire-driven content might light the spark of interest, it’s the problem-driven content that fans the flames of desire, making your customers not just want but need what you’re offering.
+Show them you get their challenges and that you have the exact solution they’ve been searching for.
+Your product or service doesn’t just exist, it swoops in, saves the day, and makes their life easier.
+While desire-driven content sparks curiosity, problem-driven content is what fans the flames and makes your audience need what you’re offering.

-Problem-driven marketing content isn’t about dwelling on the negative; it’s about showcasing your business as the shining beacon of hope amidst life’s challenges.
+Problem-driven marketing content isn’t about dwelling on the negative; it’s about showcasing your business as the answer to solve their problem.

 If you genuinely want to be seen as an expert in your field, don’t avoid demonstrating empathy and understanding.
 Lay out the struggles and frustrations your potential client is facing.
 If you never mention that part of your story, you risk losing out on opportunities.